websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 ./bin/solr stop -all
 ```

-## Configure the Solr Adapter for SolrCloud
+## Configure the Solr Connector for SolrCloud

 There's only one thing left to do: specify the client type as *CLOUD* in Liferay's Solr connector.